chrisreade/PenroseKiteDart/README.md

 Penrose\'s kite and dart tiles have the property that they can tile the entire plane aperiodicly.
 There are rules to ensure legal tilings with the kites and darts.
-Legal tilings can still get stuck (so cannot be continued to cover the entire plane) - these are called incorrect.
+Legal tilings can still get stuck (so cannot be continued to cover the entire plane) - these are called incorrect tilings.

 This package is a Haskell library of tools to build, draw and explore finite tilings with kites and darts, making use of the Haskell Diagrams package.